Generating HAR files and analyzing web requests

 3Mbps = Approximate 0.375MBps (note: B = byte, b = bit)

-In order to get 2.4MB, you will need:
+To get 2.4MB, you will need:

 2.4MB/0.375MBps = 6.4 seconds

-2. Identify what is the longest waiting time, and how long it waited
+2. Identify what is the longest waiting time and how long it waited

 3. Check what is the main contributor towards the delay (Blocking, Waiting or Receiving)